 Another component of our mission is: School to home communication.
-This happens in several ways.
-Every other month a newsletter is sent home with students informing parents of upcoming school events, as well as general school information.
 Teachers send home detailed progress reports throughout the year.
 Parents can also contact teachers through e-mail or phone calls whenever necessary.
+Our website also provides school information.

 Renaissance is a dynamic and exciting program that recognizes students for their academic achievement.
 There are varying levels of Renaissance to motivate students to do their best.
 Each trimester recognizes a new group of students.

 Rewards for making Renaissance can include things like: early lunch dismissal, t-shirts, pizza parties and entrance to special activities.